 The Board expects the Group's operating environment to be challenging and competitive.
-The steel price is expected to remain soft and the supply of the various raw materials for steel making would be sufficient due to excess stock mainly from China.
+The steel price is expected to remain soft with some sign of rebound and the supply of various raw materials for steel making would be sufficient due to excess stock, mainly from China.
 The Group is aggressively pursuing cost improvement programmes and enhancement of operations efficiency to ensure the competitiveness of the Group's products.

-The Group has completed upgrading its shearing process that enhances speed and provides additional features in the Vietnam plant to serve our valuable customers better.
-The Group is continuously giving priority to customers' interest by investing in a state of the art Auto Inspection System to ensure supply of consistent and premium tinplate quality.
-The Group is also planning to convert the tinplating process to Methane Sulphonic Acid process at its Vietnam operation in the near future as part of its commitment for a cleaner environment.
-With these facilities improvements, the Group will be better equipped to meet the market requirement.
-Barring any unforeseen circumstances, the Board envisages that the Group can achieve a satisfactory performance in financial year ending 31 March 2016.
+The Group is planning for the renewal of parts and additional features to be added into the shearing process in the plant located in Malaysia to serve our valuable customers better.
+The Group is also planning to revamp the pre-treatment and electrical facilities at its Vietnam operation for the next year.
+With these facilities improvements, the Group will be in a better position to meet the market requirement.
+Barring any unforeseen circumstances, the Board envisages that the Group can achieve a satisfactory performance for the financial year ending 31 March 2017.

-Environmental, Social and Governance
+Environmental.
+Social and Governance

-The Group consistently supports environment, social and welfare activities in the community it operates.
+The Group consistently supports environment, social and welfare activities in the community it operates in.
 The Group also continuously participates in charitable causes and blood donation campaigns to instill the culture of caring for the community.
 The Group also extends to undergraduates the opportunity to undergo industrial training in Perstima and provides the position of management trainee to the graduates in addition to promoting and cultivating healthy lifestyle amongst its employees and their family members.